 Here, let’s talk about some of the reasons why you should invest in property, specifically, residential property.

 Property investment is perhaps the only form of investment where you can take advantage of leverage, in the form of mortgage.
 Other investments like share and bond, you cannot take a loan to invest in it.

-Leverage is real power for those understanding and savvy in investment.
+Leverage is real power for those who are savvy in investing.
 Borrowing money from banks to buy property means you only have to pay the downpayment of that property instead of the full amount, thus leveraging from bank’s money.

-If you instead rent that property out for rental income and use the rental income to pay back mortgage, then technically speaking your tenant is paying for your mortgage and helping you to build your wealth.
-If your mortgage is 20 years and the rental income is just enough to pay the monthly mortgage, in 20 years time the mortgage will be fully paid off by your tenant, and you now own the full value of the property (without loan).
+If you subsequently rent that property out for rental income and use the rental income to pay back mortgage, then technically speaking your tenant is paying for your mortgage and helping you to build your wealth.
+If your mortgage is 20 years and the rental income is just enough to pay the monthly mortgage, in 20 years time the mortgage will be fully paid off by your tenant, and you now own the full value of the property (without loan) and become fabulously rich.

 Another benefit of leveraging is from capital appreciation.
 Example, imagine you pay 20% downpayment for a property and get 80% of mortgage from bank for a $1 million property, so your initial outlay is $200k (plus other expenses like stamp duty and legal fee), and your mortgage amount is $800k.

 In several years time, assuming that property value has gone up by 20% to become $1.2 million, what is your investment gain if you were to sell it at $1.2 million?
 From capital appreciation perspective, it’s only 20%, but based on this example where your downpayment is only 20% (Because of the power of leveraging of 80% bank loan), a 20% of capital appreciation would mean a 100% of return for you as an investor, make possible only because of leveraging.